 In order to comply with UNC General Administration Requirements, all UNCA Financial Aid employees must specify whether or not they have family members who are currently attending the University of North Carolina Asheville.

-As staff members of the Financial Aid Office, we understand that:
+As staff members of the Office of Financial Aid, we understand that:

 - We are prohibited from awarding ourselves financial aid.

 - We are prohibited from awarding another Financial Aid staff member financial aid.
-Staff members must be awarded via the system or by the Dean of Admissions and Financial Aid or Associate Director of Financial Aid.
+Staff members must be awarded via the system or by the Senior Director of Admissions and Financial Aid or Director of Financial Aid.

-This Code of Conduct and Statement of Ethical Principles reflects the UNCA Financial Aid Office commitment to conduct financial aid practices with integrity, free from conflicts of interest, in the interest of students and parents, and in compliance with applicable rules and regulations.
-All employees of the UNCA Financial Aid Office will abide by this Code as well as the Mission of the University of North Carolina Asheville.
+This Code of Conduct and Statement of Ethical Principles reflects the the UNC Asheville Office of Financial Aid commitment to conduct financial aid practices with integrity, free from conflicts of interest, in the interest of students and parents, and in compliance with applicable rules and regulations.
+All employees of the the UNC Asheville Office of Financial Aid will abide by this Code as well as the Mission of the University of North Carolina Asheville.
 All employees are required to disclose any information about students they have a personal relationship with and that they have made no attempts to provide funds in excess of applicable rules and regulations.